fberlinger/dynamic-randomized-gossip/README.md

 # Dynamic-randomized-gossip
 We study average consensus in mobile multi-agent systems via randomized gossip

+## Overview
+Explain problem to be studied and corresponding code structure here

 ## How to develop
 - run, comment, and visualize experiments in jupyter notebook `main.ipynb`
 - validate all code locally and incrementally in `test.py`